omegaml/omegaml/docs/source/guide/advanced/streams/streams.rst

 Consuming streaming data
 ------------------------

-omega|ml supports streaming in mini batches, called Windows.
+omega-ml supports streaming in mini batches, called Windows.
 Each window is some subset of the data in a streams buffer.
 Windows are produced by an emitter strategy.
 There are several emitter strategies provided out of the box, and custom stratagies can be created if needed.